Why Backup C Drive in Windows 10?

 Therefore, please open disk management to check if there other hidden system partitions on your Windows 10 computer.
 If there only one C partition (C:\), back it up now; or you have to backup all the hidden system partitions and C drive to protect your Windows 10.

-3 Ways to Backup C Drive for Windows 10
+How to Backup C Drive for Windows 10 (3 Ways)

 To backup C drive in Windows 10, you can’t directly copying all files and applications in C drive to another destination, because this way cannot ensure system will be bootable and may cause data loss.